Kaiārahi Rōpū Haere

 - wildlife sanctuaries and some government departments, such as the Department of Conservation (ecotour guides).

-Tour guides may run their own businesses and market their services directly to the public, or to tour companies.
+Tour guides may run their own business and market their services directly to the public or to tour companies.

 Progression and specialisations